 I needed a complete change of scene and pace after ‘Incoming’ and that change was provided by hitting the Pop, Minimal and Figurative Art on another floor.
 Here, I was among the Masters.
 I’d only ever seen Warhols and Lichtensteins in books and now, here they were.
 Immense.
 Imposing.
 Frivolous.
 Fun.
 Confrontational.
 Conversational.

 Viewing these works prompted me to reflect and think more about what has inspired and influenced me.
-Could be be a use of colour, a certain angle or crop, the actual subject?
+It could be the use of colour, a certain angle or crop, or the actual subject.
 Whatever it is, being able to stand and examine works of art from multiple distances and angles really helps me appreciate the whole being greater than the sum of the parts.

-Lichtenstein’s coloured dots being a good example of transforming something so basic in to a complete image.
+Lichtenstein’s coloured dots are a good example of transforming something so basic into a complete image.

 This was a real whistle-stop visit and I’m kicking myself for not being prepared for a full day at SFMoMA.
 If you find yourself in San Francisco, visit the MoMA.
 If you enjoy viewing art, you’ll love it.
-It art isn’t your thing, go there and challenge yourself to see the world through others eyes.
+If art isn’t your thing, go there and challenge yourself to see the world through others' eyes.